unomaas/snapshot-tiles/README.md

 Duration: 3 Day Sprint

-This is a web based application that interacts with a virtual server and database to run a simple "To Do List" tracker.
-The goal of this project was to get more hands on experience building an app that uses all CRUD functionality with a server and database running.

 This is a web based application that uses React to interact with a virtual server and database.
 The objective was to get hands-on experience working with React to build a full-stack app using CRUD methodology.

 The app functionality will display tile images that, when clicked, would hide the image to show a text description.
 There's also functionality for a Like button, a Like counter, and a Delete button.